coolJp9/BreachSeeker/README.md

 # BreachSeeker
-This is the program which can seach automatically and shows you the website and acknowledges you'r breached or not
+This is the program that can search automatically and shows you the website, which acknowledges you breached or not

 # Pre-requisites
 Python